darktable-org/dtdocs/content/module-reference/utility-modules/shared/filmstrip.md

 If you wish to select multiple images in the filmstrip, click to select the first image followed by either Ctrl+click to select or de-select further images, or Shift+click to select a range of images.

+You may change the _custom sort_ order of images in the filmstrip by dragging and dropping thumbnails as described at [custom sort](../../../../lighttable/digital-asset-management/custom-sort.md).

 The following shortcuts can be used to select images in the filmstrip:

 - `Ctrl+A` selects all images in the filmstrip